griffin-h/tom-alertstreams/README.md

 no Views, and no templates.
 The `readstreams` management command reads the `settings.py` `ALERT_STREAMS` configuration and starts listening to each configured Kafka stream.
 It is not expected to return, and is intended to run along side your TOM's server component.
-The `ALERT_STREAMS` configuration (see below) tells `readstreams` what streams to access, what topics to listen to, and what to do with messages that arrive on a given topic.
+The `ALERT_STREAMS` configuration (see below) tells `readstreams` what streams to access, how to access them, what topics to listen to, and what to do with messages that arrive on a given topic.

 ## Installation